snatch59/cnn-svm-classifier/README.md

 * Random Forest (RF)
 * K-Nearest Neighbor (KNN)
 * Multi-Layer Perceptron (ML)
+* Gaussian Naive Bayes (GNB)
+* Linear Discriminant Analysis (LDA)
+* Quadratic Discriminant Analysis (QDA)

 Training and validation time, and the accuracy of each classifier is displayed.
-Most classifier were run with their default tuning values, however tuning was carried on those classifier that fell well below 90% accuracy for their defaults, such of Extra Trees and Random Forsest (initially in the 75 - 78% region).
+Most classifiers were run with their default tuning values, however tuning was carried, where possible, on those classifiers that fell well below 90% accuracy for their defaults, such of Extra Trees and Random Forsest (initially in the 75 - 78% region).

 A summary of the results is as follows (training/test time, accuracy):